tcmhoang/sprqpt/src/lib/content/blog/20240630-typescript-type-system-sucks.md

 ```

 The code will now sometimes throw `TypeError: a.toFixed is not a
-function` sometimes do not.
+function` sometimes will not.
 It's actually weird, considering both the
 returned type we specified and the methods we invoked inside as they has
 no capability to throw an exception.